 Earlier this year, we launched a major effort to continue exploring how flexible work can be quality work.
-The effort builds from a pilot project we supported alongside the City of Long Beach, California’s workforce development board, Pacific Gateway Workforce Partnership, and Beyond Jobs, that utilized targeted outreach and a tech platform to connect childcare workers who needed flexibility with families in need of their services.
+The effort builds from a pilot project we supported alongside the City of Long Beach, California’s workforce development board, Pacific Gateway Workforce Partnership, and tech vendor, Beyond Jobs, that utilized targeted outreach and a tech platform to connect childcare workers who needed flexibility with families in need of their services.

 From this first pilot, we knew from workers that the platform benefited them, and realized there was an opportunity to take the lessons from Long Beach to additional locations and industries.
 We also saw a need to demonstrate how cities and counties could serve non-standard workers by facilitating opportunities for flexible work that are also quality work.